martinlindhe/laravel-vue-i18n-generator/README.md

 ## Template names

-This generate adjusts the strings in order to work with vue-i18n's template names, making it simple to share also named templates from your Laravel translations.
+The generator adjusts the strings in order to work with vue-i18n's template names, making it simple to share also named templates from your Laravel translations.

 resource/lang/message.php: